Dinorush/ExtraWeaponCustomization/README.md

 # ExtraWeaponCustomization

 Adds additional weapon mechanics for rundown developers to use.
+These can be applied to guns, melees, and sentries.
 These include:

 #### Effects - Apply when a condition is triggered
 - Accelerate: Fire rate and/or damage changes with continuous fire.
 [Gun]